How to Freeze Ripe Avocados

 Use your spoon to scoop out each half of the avocado and transfer to a zip-top plastic bag or silicone storage bag.
 Some people like to put the avocado into an ice cube tray, but I find that a bag works easier and is less messy.

 Squeeze a little fresh lemon juice or lime juice into each freezer bag to help prevent browning.
+The citric acid in fresh lemon juice will help stop the ripe green avocado flesh from turning brown.

 Squeeze as much air out of the ziploc bag as possible, seal the bag, and place it in the freezer for up to 2 months.